jsonkody/toolpop_demo/README.md

   scaleStart: 0.75,
   blur: 14,
 })
-// btw those are default options, so you know what values they have ;)
+// Note: These are the default options, showing their initial values.
 ```

 ## ✒️ Use as Directive